Bill Curry

-William Alexander Curry (born October 21, 1942) is a retired American football coach and former player.
+William Alexander Curry (born October 21, 1942) is an American former football player and coach.
+He played professionally as a center in the National Football League (NFL).
+He later became a college football head coach.

+He played college ball for the Georgia Tech Yellow Jackets (1962–1964) and then played in the NFL for ten seasons with four teams: the Green Bay Packers (1965–1966), the Baltimore Colts (1967–1972), the Houston Oilers (1973), and the Los Angeles Rams (1974).

-Most recently, Curry was the head coach at Georgia State University, which began competing in college football in 2010.
+After his playing career, Curry was the head coach at Georgia State University, which began competing in college football in 2010.
 Previously, Curry served as the head football coach at the Georgia Institute of Technology (1980–1986), the University of Alabama (1987–1989), and the University of Kentucky (1990–1996).
 Between coaching jobs at Kentucky and Georgia State, Curry was a football analyst for ESPN.

-He played football at Georgia Tech (1962–1964) and then played for ten seasons in the National Football League (NFL) with four teams: the Green Bay Packers (1965–1966), the Baltimore Colts (1967–1972), the Houston Oilers (1973), and the Los Angeles Rams (1974).

 Early life and playing career

 Curry was born in College Park, Georgia.
 A 1965 graduate from the Georgia Institute of Technology with a degree in industrial management, Curry starred at center for the Georgia Tech Yellow Jackets football team from 1962 to 1964 under legendary coach Bobby Dodd.

-He was selected as a future draft choice by the Green Bay Packers in the final round (twentieth) of the 1964 NFL Draft.
-As a rookie, he was an NFL Champion for the 1965 Green Bay Packers, and again in 1966 with Super Bowl I. In his second year, he was the starting center for Green Bay in their 35-10 Super Bowl I victory at the Los Angeles Coliseum.
+He was selected as a future draft choice by the Green Bay Packers in the final round (twentieth) of the 1964 NFL draft.
+As a rookie, he was an NFL Champion for the 1965 Green Bay Packers.
+In his second year, he was the starting center for Green Bay in their 35-10 Super Bowl I victory at the Los Angeles Coliseum.

 Curry was selected by the New Orleans Saints in the 1967 NFL expansion draft on February 9 after he was left unprotected by Vince Lombardi who chose to keep Ken Bowman as the Packers' new starting center.
 Curry never saw action for the Saints who traded him one month later on March 6 to the Baltimore Colts along with three draft picks, one of which was that year's first overall selection (Bubba Smith), in exchange for Gary Cuozzo, Butch Allison and a 1967 seventeenth rounder.
 The request to include Curry in the transaction was made by Colts head coach Don Shula who admired his special teams versatility.
 Through his tremendous work ethic and tenacity, Curry slowly developed into a first rate NFL center.
 He was the Colts' starting center during their NFL Championship season of 1968, and was viewed as a reliable force on the offensive line, and a team leader as well.